Smashing Newsletter: Issue #92

 So you bought that shiny new piece of clothing and you want to rock the next party wearing it?
 And you think that it’s a good idea to wash it before wearing it?
 Wait!
 Before you cage it up to get soaked and spinned around… If you really care about that piece of clothing, then you may want to take a look at that little white label to check out the washing instructions first.

 Usually you’ll find the washing instructions portrayed as symbols and text on most labels, e.g. Wash with similiar colors, Wash inside out, Do not bleach, or Drip dry.
 “Drip dry”?
 That actually translates into: Hang dripping wet garment from line or bar, in- or outdoors, without hand shaping or smoothing.
 Attention please, you really shouldn’t drip dry a Drip Dry In Shade piece of cloth in the sunlight.
 Never ever!
 The cloth will most probably turn into a monster.

-Food Typography features extraordinary artworks in which traditional food ingredients are used to generate glyphs and words.
+Food Typography40 features extraordinary artworks in which traditional food ingredients are used to generate glyphs and words.
 The artworks featured had been created for a social media campaign in Canada, and a short how-to video41 explains how they were created.
 Why don’t you submit your tasty weekend masterpiece to the Tumblog as well? (kv)